BaysC/blog-samples/2022-10-Keep-it-Cloudy/README.md

 using the [AWS S3 CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html).

 Overall it was a fairly user-friendly experience.
 The drawbacks for me are:
-* From a security perspective, the standalone authentication process introduces a new attack service to worry about.
+* From a security perspective, the standalone authentication process introduces a new attack surface to worry about.
-* I couldn't upload directly into the preferred S3 bucket.
+* I couldn't upload directly into my preferred S3 bucket, but only into a bucket created by the service.
-* Although the cost is theoretically elastic, minimum charges and long initialisation times ran up a usage bill of $0.27, which is high compared to the home-made EC2 options below, and on top a whopping $4.19 Windows licencing charge (payable per month).
+* Although the cost is theoretically elastic, minimum charges and long initialisation times ran up a usage bill of $0.27, which is high compared to the home-made EC2 options below, and, on top, a whopping $4.19 Windows licencing charge (payable per month).

 ### Windows Server over RDP
 Previously my preferred method, one can create a vanilla Windows Server virtual machine using Amazon EC2, billed per hour.

-Once you have obtained the Administrator password from your SSH key, and opened up port 3389, you can log straight in to the server's desktop using Remote Desktop Protocol.
+Once you have obtained the Administrator password from your SSH key, and opened up port 3389, you can log straight in to the server's desktop using the Remote Desktop Protocol, a client for which comes bundled with Windows.

-For Windows to funtion properly you do need to allocate reasonable CPU and memory, which pushes the overall cost up when the additional Windows software charge is included.
+For Windows to function properly, you do need to allocate reasonable CPU and memory, which pushes the overall cost up when the additional Windows software charge is included.

 In addition, I find the process of getting online surprisingly inconvenient,